whiteoctober/bauble/README.md

 ## Examples

-There is a pretty basic example at [whiteoctober.github.io/bauble/example/](http://whiteoctober.github.io/bauble/example/).
+There is a pretty basic example at [whiteoctober.github.io/bauble/example/](http://whiteoctober.github.io/bauble/example/).  @benjaminbenben's [presentation](https://github.com/benfoxall/ping-pong) at [#ogn34](http://oxford.geeknights.net/ogn34/).
 More are on the way.